bxdoan/bxdoan/README.md

 <div align="center">

-> The most difficult thing is the decision to act, the rest is merely tenacity.
+> Hard work is worthless for those that don’t believe in themselves.

-> — Amelia Earhart —
+> — Naruto Uzumaki —

 </div>